 Our two rescue dogs Mo and Manaskin have all come from cruel backgrounds and they still have nightmares.
 Manaskin was only 11 months old and already been to five homes until she came to us.
 All we can say about this dog is that she is a very tough nut to crack!!
 Mo was thrown out on the streets at xmas time and she was only 3 weeks old.

 A perfect base for exploring Staffordshire and the Welsh borders as well as Cheshire and Shropshire and also for the world-famous Ironbridge.

-Our two farm stay cottages overlook a wonderful wildlife pond and have the added bonus of a hot tub which can be booked privately.
-Both cottages have won a Gold award for cleanliness and excellent customer skills.
+Our Gold award winning two farm cottages overlook a wonderful wildlife pond and have the added bonus of a hot tub which can be booked privately.

 Guests are most welcome to come down to our farm and visit the animals.

 Oakpond is perfect for couples and the smaller family or if booked with Oaktree will cater for the larger family.